-The time interval after which a new sparkle ignites (in seconds).
-The time each sparkle remains visible (in seconds).
-If greater than zero, each sparkle fades out towards the background value.
-Adds random noise when fading out the sparkles.
+Interval The time interval after which a new sparkle ignites (in seconds).
+Lifetime The time each sparkle remains visible (in seconds).
+Fringe If greater than zero, each sparkle fades out towards the background value.
+Noise Adds random noise when fading out the sparkles.
 Use if fringe is greater than zero.
-If selected, each sparkle will pass thru all samples (except the back- ground sample) during its lifetime.
+Use samples as palette If selected, each sparkle will pass thru all samples (except the back- ground sample) during its lifetime.
 In other words, the samples act like a palette for colorizing the sparkles.
 If not selected, the non-background samples are used in turn for each sparkle.